-Committees are each assigned a Staff Liaison, whose function is to provide administrative, technical and, if possible, to consult committee history or archives, as well as guidance as to the policies, procedures and standards that have been established.
+Committees are each assigned a Staff Liaison, whose function is to provide administrative and technical support, and, if necessary, to consult committee history or archives.
+Staff Liaisons also provide guidance as to the policies, procedures, and standards that have been established.